nosas/blog/toonvision/classification/article.md

 - How to deal with a model overfitting to a small, imbalanced dataset
 - How to utilize image augmentation and dropout to improve the model's generalization capability
 - How to compare different models, optimizers, and hyperparameters

+In later articles, we'll dive into image segmentation and object detection.
+For now, let's focus on classification.

 <details>
     <summary>Table of Contents</summary>